hbar-team/SPyCCI/docs/Guide/systems.md

 (reactionpath-section)=
 ## ReactionPath

-A `ReactionPath` object is defined as an ordered collection of related `System` objects representing consecutive geometries along a reaction coordinate, for example the images of a NEB calculation.
+A `ReactionPath` object is defined as an ordered collection of related `System` objects representing consecutive geometries along a reaction coordinate, for example the images of a NEB or IRC calculation.
 To initialise an `ReactionPath` object you need to provide an `iterable` (such as a list) yielding `System` objects:

 ```python
 from spycci.systems import System